 The bottom line is that being evicted from your rental property is going to have long-term negative results in many different areas of your life.

 Your ability to borrow money, find another living situation and even get a new job could all be compromised because of this one life event.
 Your best bet is to avoid eviction at all costs.
-Otherwise, your credit and mobility in life could suffer greatly.
+Otherwise, your credit score and mobility in life could suffer greatly.